dctii/url-query-string-analyzer/README.md

 # url-query-string-analyzer
- Built to analyze Google Analytics query string parameters.
+ Uses mitmproxy as network trafficking reader and interceptor.
+Uses Selenium to automate URL visits.
+Initially built to analyze Google Analytics query string parameters, but can be adjusted to analyze any parameters of a URL.

 ### Brew packages to install: